shockscript/spec/src/default-lexical-scope.md

 ## Intl

-The topmost scope defines an `Intl` property, which is an alias to a package wildcard import of the `shockscript.intl` package.
+The topmost scope defines an `Intl` property, which is an alias to a package wildcard import of the `shock.intl` package.

 ## Temporal

-The topmost scope defines an `Temporal` property, which is an alias to a package wildcard import of the `shockscript.temporal` package.
+The topmost scope defines an `Temporal` property, which is an alias to a package wildcard import of the `shock.temporal` package.

 ## GlobalReflection

-The topmost scope defines an `GlobalReflection` property, which is an alias to a package wildcard import of the `shockscript.reflection.global` package.
+The topmost scope defines an `GlobalReflection` property, which is an alias to a package wildcard import of the `shock.reflection.global` package.